You won’t get the most out of your team by being a dictator but by instead becoming an authentic leader – and working smarter not harder.

 Authentic leaders are originals, not copies.
 They stick to their values, play to their strengths and acknowledge their weaknesses.
 You can pick up ideas and inspiration from the likes of Richard Branson and Steve Jobs, but you’re unique and you have to find your own style.

 3. Transparent Communication

 How effectively do you convey information?
 Do you help your team understand the bigger picture?
-Do you help them understand the reasons behind change?
+Do you help them understand the reasons behind the change?
 Authentic leaders understand that they can’t know everything and appreciate that it’s important to listen to ideas and feedback.
-They encourage opposing views and alternate perspectives, while ensuring the team gels together as a whole.
+They encourage opposing views and alternate perspectives while ensuring the team gels together as a whole.

 4. Admit Mistakes

 Let’s face it – nobody’s perfect and, like everyone else on the planet, you’ll make mistakes.
 The key is to recognise your mistakes, to share them and to ask for help with solving issues – and, perhaps most importantly of all, to learn from them.
 It can be tempting to cover things up when they go wrong – but doing so means that your team is doomed to repeat the mistake.